-One of my good friend bought her first condominium a few years ago when she was 26.
-I remember her telling us the details over dinner one night.
-We were so excited for her!
+One of my good friends bought her first condominium a few years ago when she was 26.
+I remember her telling us the details over dinner one night – we were so excited for her!
 I mean this whole adulating thing is a pretty big deal right?
-She said it happened really quickly, and she went with a real estate agent who took her to a few condos every weekend.
-She finally found the one she wanted with the help of her real.
-She said using the real estate agent was free.
+She said it happened really quickly, and that she went with a real estate agent who took her to view a few condos every weekend.
+She finally found the condo she wanted with the help of her agent – and best of all – she said it was free.

 As I am doing my own fair share of house hunting these days (just an update for you, still looking, and waiting for the bubble to burst), I have had my own interactions with real estate agents.
-Because there are multi-million dollar homes for sale in the Vancouver real estate market, I thought that real estate agents must made big time money.
-While agents are bringing home massive commission cheques these days, I was surprised to find that they have to cut the commissions sometimes a number of times.
-If an agent gets a referral from another agent, the referring agent (even though he/she did absolutely nothing except for “hey, did you want to use this person?”) gets a cut of the pie.
+Because there are multi-million dollar homes for sale in the Vancouver real estate market, I thought that real estate agents must make big time money.
+While agents are bringing home massive commission cheques these days, I was surprised to find out that they have to split that commission several different ways.
+If an agent gets a referral from another agent for example, the referring agent (even though he/she did absolutely nothing except for “hey, did you want to use this person?”) gets a cut of the pie.

-Here’s how real estate commissions actually break down (in case you ever wondered, like I did):
+Here’s how real estate commissions actually break down:

 So that means, if you’re looking to buy a $600,000 home, the commissions would look like this:

-(yes, you have to pay for tax because it’s considered a “service”)
+(yes, you have to pay tax because it’s considered a “service”)

-Many people don’t know that commissions can easily be negotiated- especially in a slow buyer’s market (and if your real estate agent isn’t up for negotiations on the commission, you should probably dump him or her because they don’t have YOUR best interest at heart).
+Many people don’t know that commissions can easily be negotiated, and if your real estate agent isn’t up for negotiations on the commission, you should probably dump him or her because they don’t have YOUR best interest at heart.
 Because buying a home will be your largest purchase in life, it makes sense to want to save as much money as you can with said purchase.

 Here are some real estate brokerage companies and their commission structures:

-One Percent 1% Realty – You pay 1% of the balance, so with the $600K example, it would cost $6900 (one percent realty exists only in BC and Alberta currently)
+- One Percent 1% Realty – You pay 1% of the balance, so with the $600K example, it would cost only $6,900 (one percent realty exists only in BC and Alberta currently).

 Readers, how much is the going rate for real estate commissions in your area?
 Do you find it helpful to use a real estate agent or did you save a bunch of money by DIY?